asterisk/documentation/docs/Historical-Documentation/Development/Historical-Policies-and-Procedures/Code-Review/Code-Review-Checklist.md

 * Is the [locking order](/Development/Reference-Information/Other-Reference-Information/Locking-in-Asterisk) well understood and respected?

-!!! tip
+/// tip
 Common locking orders:

 * Channels are locked before the channel private structure
-    * Bridges are locked before bridge_channels, and bridge_channels before channels
+* Bridges are locked before bridge_channels, and bridge_channels
+  before channels
 * Channel locks must not be held before going into autoservice

-[//]: # (end-tip)
+///

 * Are locks held when accessing data that may change, and are they held when mutating an object?
 * When accessing data, are module reloads taken into account?